Relative hyperbolicity of free extensions of free groups: Preliminaries

 \subsection{Relative Hyperbolicity and Mj--Reeves Theorem}

 In this section we will describe the setting we will be working in and adapt Mj--Reeves criteria of relative hyperbolicity into our setting.
-Given a group $G$ and a collection of subgroups $K_{\alpha} < G$, the \emph{coned-off Cayley graph of $G$} or the \emph{electric space of $G$} relative to the collection $\{K_\alpha\}$ is a metric space which consists of the Cayley graph of $G$ and a collection of vertices $v_\alpha$ (one for each $K_\alpha$) such that each point of $K_\alpha$ is joined to (or coned-off at) $v_\alpha$ by an edge of length $1/2$.
+Given a group $G$ and a collection of subgroups $K_{\alpha} < G$, the \emph{coned-off Cayley graph of $G$} or the \emph{electric space of $G$} relative to the collection $\{K_\alpha\}$ is a metric space which consists of the Cayley graph of $G$ and a collection of vertices $v_\alpha$ (one for each left coset of $K_\alpha$) such that each point of (a left coset of) $K_\alpha$ is joined to (or coned-off at) $v_\alpha$ by an edge of length $1/2$.
 The resulting metric space is denoted by $(\widehat{G}, {|\cdot|}_{el})$.